Lewis & Clark College of Arts & Sciences

 • RHMS 100 Introduction to Rhetoric and Media Studies

-• One of the following combinations selected in consultation with your minor advisor to complement your rhetoric and media studies coursework and your major:
+• One of the following combinations selected in consultation with the minor advisor to complement rhetoric and media studies coursework and the student’s major:

 and an additional media studies course at the 300 or 400 level